 Panhandling in Dublin

-The City has received an increase in resident complaints recently regarding the presence of panhandlers in Dublin.
+The City has received complaints regarding the presence of panhandlers in Dublin.
 Here is information you should know and share with your friends, neighbors and business associates.

 - Solicitation, including individual panhandling, is a form of speech entitled to First Amendment protection.
 The City must recognize an individual’s right to solicit in accordance with their rights under the First Amendment, while at the same time ensuring that their conduct does not threaten their own safety or the safety of those being solicited.